All over the world, women struggle with their weight.

 In my years as a weight loss coach, I’ve discovered that, contrary to popular belief, losing weight is not just about food choices and exercising.

-For real, long-lasting results when it comes to weight loss, women over 40 need to change their lives in every way.
-It is not only about what you eat – it’s also about how you think and how you feel.
+For real, long-lasting weight loss results, we need to change our lives in every way.
+It is not only about what you eat— it’s also about how you think and how you feel.

 I get it: metabolism is a tricky thing to comprehend.
 In fact, it took me years (and plenty of mistakes) before I really understood how brilliant our bodies actually are, and how I could best support my metabolism, rather than confuse it.